alcheck/transshift/README.md

 - full integration with Safari
 - allow downloading via .torrent files and magnet URIs
 - allow manual addition of torrent via URI or magnet URI
-- allow to view/copy magnet URIs of downloaded torrents, those who was downloaded via .torrent file
+- allow to view/copy magnet URIs of downloaded torrents even those who was downloaded via .torrent file
 - show full progress of downloaded torrents
 - full configration of transmission-bt server
-- configure upload/download limits
+- configure global priorities and speed limits
 - set traffic limit scheduler
 - show available server storage size
-- maintain list of remote servers
+- maintain a list of remote servers
-- the app is localized in English and Russian
+- the app is localized in English and Russian, additional langs also can be added
-- many more ...
+- and many more ...

 And here some of the screenshots:
 ![Screen](https://preview.ibb.co/ebN7jQ/2017_09_25_11_58_49.png)